 Occupations and Workforce

-Unlike some cities, Galena isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Galena are a mix of both white- and blue-collar jobs.
+Galena is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Galena is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Galena who work in office and administrative support (22.61%), teaching (13.48%) and management occupations (6.96%).

 Setting & Lifestyle

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Galena is worth considering.